Yann39/self-hosted/README.md

 ## Databases

-When applicable we can also back up the database directly.
+When applicable, we can also back up the database directly.

 ### MySQL